osg-bosco/docs/docs/BoscoMultiUser.md

 ```
 4.  download and install the new BOSCO (see install section above) and re-add all the clusters in your setup:
 5.  for each installed cluster (the list is returned by `bosco_cluster --list`):
-    1.  remove the cluster:
+    i.  remove the cluster:

 ```
   bosco_cluster --remove [%RED%username@mycluster-submit.mydomain.org%ENDCOLOR](mailto:%RED%username@mycluster-submit.mydomain.org%ENDCOLOR)%
 ```
-     2.  add the cluster:
+     ii.  add the cluster:
 ```
 bosco_cluster --add [%RED%username@mycluster-submit.mydomain.org](mailto:%RED%username@mycluster-submit.mydomain.org) queue<span class="twiki-macro ENDCOLOR">
 ```